Dutch architecture you can still see in South Africa today

 A typical Cape Dutch wine estate near Cape Town.
 Image: Pixabay

-This style is known as Cape Dutch architecture, in which you can see the Dutch influence in the facades and roofs of the buildings.
+This style is known as Cape Dutch architecture, and the Dutch influence can be seen in the facades and roofs of the buildings.

-Of course, these are wider than the skinny Amsterdam houses you’ll find in the Netherlands and were painted white to help keep them cool under the baking heat.
+Of course, these are wider than the skinny Amsterdam houses you’ll find in the Netherlands and were painted white to help keep them cool under the boiling heat.

 The Dutch fort in Cape Town